Skip to content

 Image tile package

 Image tiled layers are typically used to display pregenerated tiled data as basemaps.
 A tile cache can also be used to provide offline elevation data for visualizing 3D terrain in a scene.
 You can take a portion of tiled data and store it within a single tile package (.tpk or .tpkx) file for completely disconnected scenarios.
-To store a portion of tile data as a tile package, you must specify area of interest, the tiling scheme, the levels of detail, and the tile format using one of the following approaches:
+To store a portion of tile data as a tile package, you must specify area of interest, the tiling scheme, the levels of detail, and the tile format using the following approach:

 When you create a tile package, it must have the same spatial reference as the map in which it will be displayed.